open-data/ckan-datatools/README.md

 CKAN Data Tools
 =========

-A command line interface provides access to a number of tools and services related to the Government of Canada Open Data project:
+A command line interface that provides access to a number of tools and services related to the Government of Canada Open Data project:

 * Transformation of various GoC dataset formats
 * Import data from existing GoC datasets